Suraj151/esp8266-framework/README.md

 }
 ```

 Include it in the orchestrator and call its `initService` in the right slot for the init order.
-Implement the two print hooks so `srvc` can show it.
+Implement the two print hooks so `service` can show it.
 Add a command, a page or a table if it earns them.

 ### 16.5 A new transport